-Ceil T. Victor established this scholarship to support goal-oriented working students who are attending the University to achieve a degree or certificate or to take professional development courses through the College of Continuing Education.
+Ceil T. Victor established this scholarship to support goal-oriented working students who are attending the University to achieve a degree or certificate or to take professional development courses through the College.
 Students must contribute to the cost of their education from their own resources and be ineligible for employer funded educational support.

 WCA-Kate Dunwoody Scholarship

-Established in 1991 by the Women's Christian Association, this scholarship assists women with dependent children in taking classes at the College of Continuing Education.
+Established in 1991 by the Women's Christian Association, this scholarship assists women with dependent children in taking classes at the College.